TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 php galaxy make:component <key> [<class> [<title>]]
 ```

-*Note: If you are migrating from v1 you will want your key to match the name of your old component file name.*
+! **Note**: If you are migrating from v1 you will want your key to match the name of your old component file name.

 For example, lets say you are migrating an existing "Image" folder system component.
 First, make a new "Image" component with the command: